tbensky/PhysicsLabs/README.md

 * This is a linear model too, but lump all bias terms into the y-intercept and equate to that from your fit.
 Assess if bias terms are realistic errors in their associated experimental parameters.

-## Lab 14: Transmission Line
+## Lab 14: Transmission Line Exploration

-This lab takes a close look at the electrical properties of a coaxial transmission line.
+This lab explores the electrical properties of a coaxial transmission line, both from a theoretical and experimental perspective.
+The outcome is an estimate of the characteristic impedance of the transmission line.

 * Here is a [write-up](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/TransmissionLine/transline.pdf) for what to do and look for in this lab.